Calvin-Aziszam-S/Python-for-Data-Science-EDA-KMeans-Clustering/README.md

 Description
 ---

-The Implementation of Exploratory Data Analysis (EDA) and K-Means clustering in Python using Jupyter Notebook.
+The Implementation of Exploratory Data Analysis (EDA) and K-Means Clustering in Python using Jupyter Notebook.

+In this study case we want to do a selection of a country that needs the most financial aid using clustering method to give the recommendation to the company.